HackAssistant/registration/README.md

 # Want to Contribute?
 Read these [guidelines](.github/CONTRIBUTING.md) carefully.

 By making a contribution, in any form (including, but not limited to, Issues and Pull Requests), you agree to abide by the [Code of Conduct](.github/CODE_OF_CONDUCT.md).
-Report any incidents to devs@hackupc.com and appropriate action will be taken against the offender after investigation.
+Report any incidents to report@gerard.space and appropriate action will be taken against the offender after investigation.

 # License